TheRealMattDunn/mattdunn.info/content/notes/Terraform Provisioners.md

 ### Where First-Class Provider Support is Available

-- Also, make provisioner user as temporary workaround—support may eventually be available
+- Also, make provisioner use as temporary workaround—support may eventually be available
 	- Raise ticket with provider to support functionality

 ## Usage